 Mr Bowdery QC’s decision is likely to have been influenced by the fact that the Claimants preference was to demolish the cinema and replace it with a function room, which was considered likely to cost less than the rectification cost.

 Under Standard 8 Of the Architects Code of Conduct, all architects should hold adequate insurance that covers you, your practice and your employees.
-As an architect, you should ensure that your professional indemnity insurance is adequate to meet a claim, whenever it is made.
+You should ensure that your architects professional indemnity insurance is adequate to meet a claim, whenever it is made.

 If you have any questions in regards to the type of professional indemnity insurance that we can provide architects, please contact a member of our team.